fluree/docs.flur.ee/src/content/api/overview.md

 Select "Downloaded" on the toolbar.

-If you haven't changed your `fdb-port`, your IP Address will be http://localhost:8080.
+If you haven't changed your `fdb-port` or the IP address, your IP Address will be http://localhost:8080.
 If you haven't changed your `fdb-network`, your network will be `dev`.

 In downloaded versions, 0.9.1 and earlier, by default you will have the databases: "test.default" or "f.master".
-In the version after 0.9.1, by default, you will have the database: "$network". "$network" and "f.master" are the master databases for your account or network, and we do not recommend building an application on top of those databases in production.
+In the version 0.9.5, by default, you will not have any databases by default.

 ### Toolbar - Hosted